FloorVerhoeven/FloorVerhoeven.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hello, my name is Floor Verhoeven.
-I am a PhD student at the [Interactive Geometry Lab](https://igl.ethz.ch) at ETH Zurich, and I am supervised by [Prof. Dr. Olga Sorkine-Hornung](https://igl.ethz.ch/people/sorkine/index.php).
-I hold a BSc in Human Movement Sciences and a BSc in Computer Science, both from Vrije Universiteit Amsterdam.
-I have earned my MSc in Computer Science with a specialization in Visual Computing at ETH Zurich.
+Hi, my name is Floor!
+I earned my PhD from the [Interactive Geometry Lab](https://igl.ethz.ch) at ETH Zurich, where I was supervised by [Prof. Dr. Olga Sorkine-Hornung](https://igl.ethz.ch/people/sorkine/index.php).

-I am interested in geometry problems that are related to digital fabrication as well as interactive modeling and shape editing.
-Research into practical algorithms for architectural and fashion design especially interest me, as well as using machine learning when problems are too complex for a classical differential geometry approach.
+My research focuses on the intersections of computer graphics, artificial intelligence and computer vision.
+I am passionate about 2D and 3D geometry and more generally love developing innovative systems that simplify or enhance creative design processes.
+With expertise both in classical geometry processing and machine learning, I tackle research challenges from diverse angles to create robust solutions.

-In my spare time I like to go fishing.
-I've been a member of the Dutch National Women's team since 2015 and I am the 2021 World Champion Coarse Angling in the Women's category.
+In my spare time, I love to go fishing to unwind.
+What began as a hobby has led me to become the 2021 Women’s World Champion, and my team and I have been the Dutch National Champion for the past 5 years.

+I am currently seeking a position as a research scientist or engineer where I can apply my skills to challenging problems in 2D and 3D geometry or creative software development.